Flying squirrel: Description

 Southern flying squirrel (Glaucomys volans) skeleton at the NMNH.
 The styliform cartilage attached to the wrist supports the wing membrane.

 Flying squirrels are not capable of flight like birds or bats; instead, they glide between trees.
 They are capable of obtaining lift within the course of these flights, with flights recorded to 90 m.
 The direction and speed of the animal in midair are varied by changing the positions of its limbs, largely controlled by small cartilaginous wrist bones.
 There is a cartilage projection from the wrist that the squirrel holds upwards during a glide.
 This specialized cartilage is only present in flying squirrels and not other gliding mammals.
 Possible origins for the styliform cartilage have been explored, and the data suggests that it is most likely homologous to the carpal structures that can be found in other squirrels.
 This cartilage along with the manus forms a wing tip to be used during gliding.
 After being extended, the wing tip may adjust to various angles, controlling aerodynamic movements.
 The wrist also changes the tautness of the patagium, a furry parachute-like membrane that stretches from wrist to ankle.
 It has a fluffy tail that stabilizes in flight.
 The tail acts as an adjunct airfoil, working as an air brake before landing on a tree trunk.
+The tail is dorsoventrally (from the back to the front) flattened to help control the surrounding air whilst it is gliding.